monkeygobah/unlearning_langevin/README.md

                --train
 ```

-To perform unlearning using our method with SGLD-style regularization:
+To perform unlearning using our method with specific lambda and gamma values:

 ```bash
 python main.py --forget_class 0 \